Please note:

 • For Axle Type Wrappers (625, 825, 875): See instructions for loading the film onto the axle.

-• The teflon cover is not attached.
+• The Non-stick Replaceable Cover is not attached.

 • When the unit is cooled down, just pull the cover off.